fac22/week3-BDJS/README.md

 Your project this week is to build a web app that authenticates users and stores user-specific data in a PostgreSQL database.

+Our app, ${placeholder} is looking at disrupting 'doing a coffee run'.
+Instead of asking around your office and trying to remember everyone's drink order, ${placeholder} lets you see everyone's drink order wherever they are: At their computer, in the queue at starbucks, even ${somewhere else}!
+Simply log on and put in your drink order, and your coworkers will be able to access that data from their app.
+We at BDJS know that tastes change and develop over time, so if you need to change your coffee order, that's no problem!
+Just log back in and change your order.

 ### User stories
 #### Core
 - As a user, I want to: submit information to your site for anyone to see